 Readers are leaders, and leaders are readers.
-Here’s a list of 20 great reads that have the power to transform both you and your organization.
+Here’s a list of 20 great HR books that have the power to transform both you and your organization.

 1. Investing in People